SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

     7
 	```

-    Here the "..." in the function call tells Julia that the argument
+    Here the "`...`" in the function call tells Julia that the
-    "**a**" should be treated as a collection of arguments.
-In other
+    argument `a` should be treated as a collection of arguments.
+In
-    words, each element in **a** should be considered as an individual
+    other words, each element in **a** should be considered as an
-    argument to the function **add**.
+    individual argument to the function **add**.

-2. An argument followed by an ellipsis "..." as the last argument in
+2. An argument followed by an ellipsis "`...`" as the last argument in
     a function definition.

     ```Julia